dannymcc/dotfiles/README.md

 - VPN status indicator (green when connected)
 - Modules: workspaces, clock, mpris, network, bluetooth, audio, battery
 - Requires: `blueberry`

+### IRC

+**weechat/** - IRC client configuration via ZNC bouncer

+The setup uses a ZNC bouncer running on Whatbox for persistent connections:
+- ZNC handles staying connected 24/7 and buffering messages
+- Local weechat connects to ZNC, not directly to IRC networks
+- Passwords stored in weechat's encrypted `sec.conf` (not in git)

+Networks: Libera (#archlinux, #archlinux-offtopic, #linux), OFTC (#tor), Whatbox (#whatbox), AAChat (#a&a)

+To manage channels, use ZNC's web admin or `/msg *controlpanel` in weechat.

 ### Walker